TrueList

 (American Express, Finances Online)

-Small business owners statistics show that women-owned small companies make $50,000 revenue in their first year, compared to $75,000 for men-owned small ventures.
+Small business owners statistics show that women-owned ventures make $50,000 revenue in their first year, compared to $75,000 for men-owned counterparts.
 In the second year, the revenues of both increased by $59,000 and $91,000, respectively.
 Small business revenue reports also show that in the next two years, men increase the percentage of their income by around 30% ($100k and $105k), yet women-owned businesses grow by just a couple of percent ($65k and $68k).

 (SmallBizTrends)